-The Education Authority requires that parents provide proof of the information given on the application form, you will be advised on what documentation to supply.
+No. The Education Authority has identified the practice of "grannying" - supplying incorrect information in relation to the child's home address in order to advantage an application - and now requires that parents provide proof of the information given on the application form, such as the child's address and date of birth.
+You will be advised on what documentation to supply.